 Islands of Adventure opened on May 28, 1999, along with CityWalk.
 The park’s theme is a journey of exploration across themed islands.
 When the park opened there were 6 islands, but a 7th Wizarding World of Harry Potter & 8th Skull Island has since opened.

 Port of Entry

-Port of Entry is the entrance to the park and the first island for all guests.
-The area has a magical feel and is home to a selection of shops plus guest service facilities.
+Port of Entry is the entrance to the park and contains a selection of shops plus guest service facilities.
 The park’s icon Pharos Lighthouse is within Port of Entry.

 Other islands are reached at the end of Port of Entry and guests have the choice of walking clockwise to Marvel Super Hero Island or anticlockwise to Seuss Landing.

 - The Amazing Adventures of Spider-Man a sensational 3D simulator & my personal

 favorite.
 This attraction sets the bar all other 3D attractions try to beat.